BodenmillerGroup/steinbock/docs/cli/export.md

     steinbock export fcs intensities regionprops

-This will collect object data from the `intensities` and `regionprops` directories and create a single object data table in FCS format using the [fcswrite](https://github.com/ZELLMECHANIK-DRESDEN/fcswrite) package.
-The default destination file is `objects.fcs`.
+This will collect object data from the `intensities` and `regionprops` directories and create a single FCS file (defaults to `objects.fcs`) using the [fcswrite](https://github.com/ZELLMECHANIK-DRESDEN/fcswrite) package.

 ## AnnData

 To export specified object data to [AnnData](https://github.com/theislab/anndata):

-    steinbock export anndata --x intensities --obs regionprops
+    steinbock export anndata --intensities intensities --data regionprops --neighbors neighbors

-By default, this will generate one .h5ad file per image, with object intensities as main data and object regionprops as observations annotation.
-The default destination directory is `anndata`.
+This will generate a single .h5ad file (defaults to `objects.h5ad`), with object intensities as main data, object regionprops as observation annotations, and neighbors as pairwise observation annotations (adjacency matrix in `adj`, distances in `dists`).

 !!! note "AnnData file format"
     To export the data as .loom or .zarr, specify `--format loom` or `--format zarr`, respectively.

+    Currently, the .h5ad format does not allow for storing panel/image metadata, see [issue #66](https://github.com/BodenmillerGroup/steinbock/issues/66).

-!!! note "Multiple observations annotation sources"
+!!! note "Multiple data sources"
-    The `--obs` option can be specified multiple times to include different object data as observations annotations.
+    The `--data` option can be specified multiple times to include different object data as observation annotationss.

 ## Graphs